Independent Lazy Better-Response Dynamics on Network Games: Introduction

 In this work we study a natural variant of best-response dynamics in which we relax the requirement that one player at a time moves.
 That is, now players become active \emph{independently} with some probability and all active players revise their strategy according to the best-response rule (or more generally any better-response rule).
 This is similar as before but allowing simultaneous moves.
-Specifically, we study the \emph{convergence time} of these dynamics when players play on a network a ``local'' potential game: players interact only with their neighbors and locally the game is a potential game (see Section~\ref{sec:model} for more details and formal definitions).
+Specifically, we study the \emph{convergence time} of these dynamics when players play on a network a ``local'' potential game: (1) each player interacts only with her neighbors, meaning that the strategies of the non-neighbors do not affect the payoff of this player, and (2) locally the game is a potential game (see Section~\ref{sec:model} for more details and formal definitions).

 Simple examples show that convergence is impossible if two players are always active (move all the time), or that the time to converge can be made arbitrarily long if they become active at almost every step.
 At the other extreme, if the probability of becoming active is too small, then the dynamics will also take a long time to converge since almost all the time nothing happens.
 The trade-off is between having sufficiently many active players and, at the same time, not too many neighboring players moving simultaneously.